Sigmund Rascher

 Sigmund Rascher (12 February 1909 – 26 April 1945) was a German Schutzstaffel (SS) doctor.
 He conducted deadly experiments on humans pertaining to high altitude, freezing and blood coagulation under the patronage of Reichsführer-SS Heinrich Himmler, to whom his wife Karoline "Nini" Diehl had direct connections.
 When police investigations uncovered that the couple had defrauded the public with their supernatural fertility by 'hiring' and kidnapping babies, she and Rascher were arrested in April 1944.
 He was accused of financial irregularities, murder of his former lab assistant, and scientific fraud, and brought to Buchenwald and Dachau concentration camps before being executed.
-After his death, the Nuremberg Trials judged his experiments as inhumane and criminal.
+After his death, the Nuremberg trials judged his experiments as inhumane and criminal.

 Early life

-Sigmund Rascher was born in Munich, the third child of Hanns-August Rascher (1880–1952) a physician and avid follower of Rudolf Steiner.
+Sigmund Rascher was born in Munich on 12 February 1909, the third child of Hanns-August Rascher (1880–1952) a physician and avid follower of Rudolf Steiner.
 Therefore, Rascher attended the first Waldorf School in Stuttgart, a school based on Steiner's anthroposophist approach to education.
 He came under the influence of Ehrenfried Pfeiffer, who believed in the influence of cosmic rhythms on life processes.

 He completed his secondary education, the German Abitur in Konstanz in 1930 or 1931—he used both dates.

 Education and Party membership

 In 1933, he began to study medicine in Munich, where he also joined the Nazi Party.
 The exact day of his joining is uncertain: Rascher insisted that it was on 1 March, whereas documents show 1 May.
 This is relevant because the first date is 4 days before the Nazi victory in the March 1933 German federal election, whereas the second date is after Hitler had consolidated power on 23 March with his Enabling Act.

-After his medical internship, Rascher worked with his now divorced father in Basel, Switzerland, and continued his medical studies there, joining the Swiss Voluntary Work Forces.
+After his medical internship, Rascher worked with his now-divorced father in Basel, Switzerland, and continued his medical studies there, joining the Swiss Voluntary Work Forces.
 In 1934, he returned to Munich to finish his studies, and received his doctorate in 1936.
 In May 1936, Rascher joined the Sturmabteilung (SA).
 From 1936 to 1938 Rascher worked on cancer diagnostics, supported by a DFG stipend under Prof. Trumpp in Munich.
 Until 1939 he was an assistant physician at Munich's hospital Schwabinger Krankenhaus.